cgi-js/cgi-js/README.md

 // Following uses a path in second argument defining the local copy of CGI
 //          that you want to use for the application
-//          (Specially true if you are using multiple copies of the same executable)
+//          (Specially true if you are using multiple versions of the same executable in OS)

 // app.use("/", cgi.serve("py", {
 //         web_files_root: /path/to/cgiscript,